When faced with a mesothelioma diagnosis, many patients want to undergo aggressive treatments to fight the disease.

 Older veterans deserve access to the best possible treatment options.
 Treatment plans should always be assessed case by case.
 Seeing an experienced mesothelioma specialist can help you get the personalized treatment plan you need to extend your survival.

-There is still hope for life-extending treatment and better prognosis, even in older veterans with mesothelioma.
+There is still hope for life-extending treatment and a better prognosis, even in older veterans with mesothelioma.
 Contact the Mesothelioma Veterans Center to learn about VA benefits and legal compensation options that can pay for essential treatments.